The Vital Statistics Section of the Department of Public Health provides the following services:

 Certified Copies of both Birth and Death Certificates

 Certified copies of birth and death certificates are only available for Madera County events.
-Copies of birth and death events that occur outside Madera County must be obtained from the county of occurrence or the Department of Health Services, Office of Vital Records, MS 5103, P.O.
-BOX 997410, Sacramento, CA, 95899-7410, (916) 445-2684 or by clicking here.
-The Health Department holds these documents for a limited amount of time.
+Copies of birth and death events that occur outside Madera County must be obtained from the county of occurrence or the California State Department of Health Services, Office of Vital Records, MS 5103, P.O.
+Box 997410, Sacramento, CA, 95899-7410, (916) 445-2684 or by clicking here.
 Any event older than 12 months must be obtained from the Madera County Recorder's Office, 200 West 4th Street, Madera, CA 93637-3548, (559) 675-7724.
 The State of California has raised fees for these documents as of January 1, 2014:

 - Births: $25.00